elucian/bee/syntax/structure.md

 apply new_name(arguments) +> (results);
 ```

+**Notes:**
+* An application can have a single driver;
+* Appect can be loaded from a driver or another aspect;
+* Public and private states from an aspect are persistent;
+* Aspect can be initialized only once;
+* Aspect elements can be used multiple times;

 **Restriction:**
-* one aspect can not be loaded from inside a rule;
+* one component can not be loaded from inside a rule;
-* the same aspect can not be loaded twice with different qualifiers;
+* the same component can not be loaded twice with different qualifiers;
-* one aspect can have same name as a library file but must use a different qualifier;
+* one component can have same file name with another but must use a different qualifier;

 **Example:**

 ```
-#name := "mod";
-#role := "aspect";
+aspect mod:

 ** next rule is public
 rule .main(i ∈ Z) => (v @ N):